E3ME, endogenous money and Modern Monetary Theory (MMT)

 This means that the level of government spending can (and many would say should) be adjusted to account for the economic cycle and that public sector austerity is only necessary in a booming economy.

-For further discussion see this blog post by Richard Murphy (a non-executive director at Cambridge Econometrics).
+For further discussion see Modern monetary theory in a nutshell by Richard Murphy (a non-executive director at Cambridge Econometrics).

 So how is this modelled?